melikesenacakir/GoLibraryAPI/README.md

 This API is designed for library systems.
 There are User,Book and Borrow endpoints.

 Fiber framework, Goose, POSTGRESQL DB, SQLC and Docker was used by developing this API.
+Also Clean architecture has been used.

 ### Contents
 * [Installation & Deployment](#installation--deployment)